betarelease/betarelease.github.com/_drafts/isnt_40mins_too_long.md

 Thanks to this suite of tests we have often found bugs/test failures in areas that seemed to be remotely connected to the features being built.
 Some of the deeper coupling became obvious to us

+Another thing that is unique about this build for Mingle is that we run all tests - ALL TESTS. - before we declare success.
+There is no regression test suite - which runs after the fact for 8 hours, there is delayed feedback cycle.
+40 mins is all it takes for anything and EVERYTHING to pass.
+If you look at it this way, then WE ACTUALLY HAVE THE FASTEST BUILD POSSIBLE.
+We could and have delivered critical changes to Mingle in matter of a couple of hours.

 ## Highly Parallelized CI Build

+If we are to run any portion of this build - which consists of 8500 units/functionals and about 3000 acceptance tests - in a single process, it will take longer than an hour.
+We do not have that kind of patience.
+But we rely on these tests to point out complex relationships among features/modules.
+In order to derive the same value from these tests without waiting forever we decided to throw hardware at the problem.

+What we have is a massively parallelized gocd build pipeline which runs these tests in under an hour.
+Even for such a long build we have invested about 100 cores of processing power hosted on really fast machines.
+We have started using openstack to manage these environments thus saving us a lot of time in case of VM failures, and at times when we have to apply OS patches/upgrades.

 ## Power consumption as a build metric

+For the number of tests we run and the throughput we would want we could technically throw more hardware at this problem.
+But thta wouldn't achieve much.
+Especially throwing more hardware means buying more resources - racks, machines, networking etc. The constraints we face are not how much hardware we can buy but how much it costs to run more hardware.
+We are now limited by how much electricity we consume and how much network bandwidth we use at our data center - because that is the cost that rapidly grows.
+With newest hardware and its increased resilience - the comparitive costs justify adding more hardware, but for their power needs and space needs we cannot do so.

 ## Fast Feedback, Fast Feedback, Fast Feedback

+But what about FAST feedback? you might ask.
+We also think the same - we want fast feedback.

+Certainly 40 mins is long enough.
+How do we get faster then?
+How did we get faster in the past?

+We previously had a 2+ hour long build.(I can feel the cringe).
+We took it upon ourselves to shorten it slowly but surely.
+We tackled the low hanging fruits -deleting old, crummy, frequently failing tests and writing a faster/shorter test instead.
+This takes time - and it did.
+It took us upwards of 6 months to get to where we are.

+Another thing we did was reduce the number of stages in our pipeline and heavily parallelize.
+We also pruned/postponed tests that were for the slowly/not changing parts of the application.
+So frequently changing modules were built for fast feedback.

+We picked a different tool to replace some of our acceptance tests and are migrating to using capybara and webdriver for new tests or rewriting tests.

+Slowly but certainly we are deprecating/deleting acceptance tests that are flaky/broken or in general do not seem focused enough.
+Along with these tests that are not able to explain the features - succintly are moved over and rewritten in rspec.

+This strategy has yielded great results for us.
+If we continue this exercise we can certainly make our build even faster.